Frequently Asked Questions

 Basically, the GitHub star is similar to the Scratch star/favorite.
-You can do this by going to our repository and click the “Star” button on the top-right corner.
+You can do this by going to our repository and clicking the “Star” button on the top-right corner.

 Spread the word

-You can tell anyone about Scratch Addons, like your friends, your relatives, your family members, or even your teacher, if you want.
-We’re just asking you to not do this on the Scratch website.
+You can tell anyone about Scratch Addons, including your friends, relatives, and teachers.
+We’re just asking you not to do this on the Scratch website.